 Here are a few of the children we sponsor at Yepremyan Law:

 Meet Jostin Alejandro.
-He is a 9-year-old boy from Desarrollo Bienestar Del Nino II, Colombia.
+He is a 9-year-old boy from Columbia, growing up in one of the poorest communities in his country.
 Jostin is growing up in one of the poorest communities in Columbia.
 Rice, beans and banana are typical of the local diet.
 Homes here are made of wood, cement and scrap material.
 The soil is volcanic and the temperatures are mild.
 Jostin lives with his parents and his sister.
 His father is a driver and his mother is a teacher.
 Even with Jostin’s parents working hard to provide for Jostin and his sister, they are still struggling to make ends meet.

 Decades of internal violence and conflict in Colombia officially ended in 2016 with a ceasefire deal between the government and guerrilla forces.
 In 2017, the U.N. established a mission to help former rebel combatants reintegrate into political, social, and economic life.
 The government’s “Voices of Peace and Reconciliation” initiative is helping political groups work together alongside the militants so Columbia’s people can start to build long-sought stability.
 Unfortunately, domestic violence is still a widespread issue. – World Vision